GMT-ERiSi/score-reader/stats_reader/ELO_LADDER_README.md

 ```
 python -m stats_reader.elo_ladder --match-type team     # Only team ladder
-python -m stats_reader.elo_ladder --match-type pickup   # Only pickup ladders
+python -m stats_reader.elo_ladder --match-type pickup   # Only pickup player ladder
-python -m stats_reader.elo_ladder --match-type ranked   # Only ranked ladder
+python -m stats_reader.elo_ladder --match-type ranked   # Only ranked player ladder
 ```

 ## Implementation Details

-- Team ELO: Calculated only from matches with match_type = 'team'
-- Pickup Team ELO: Calculated only from matches with match_type = 'pickup'
+- **Team ELO (`team`)**: Calculated only from matches with `match_type = 'team'`, based on the ELO ratings of the competing teams.
-- Pickup Player ELO: Calculated from individual player performance in custom pickup matches
-- Ranked Player ELO: Calculated from individual player performance in ranked queue matches
+- **Player ELO (`pickup`, `ranked`)**: Calculated from individual player performance in matches with `match_type = 'pickup'` or `match_type = 'ranked'`.
+The calculation uses the average ELO of the players on each side of the match to determine expected outcomes and update individual player ratings.

-When processing new matches, you'll be prompted to specify the match type.
-Make sure to set it correctly based on whether it's an organized team match or a pickup game.
+When processing new matches, ensure the `match_type` is set correctly based on whether it's an organized team match, a custom pickup game, or a ranked queue match.